Top 10 HR competencies to build a strong HR department

 6. Critical thinking

-HR employees who possess this skill are able to conceptualize, analyze, and evaluate information to make informed decisions.
-They can solve issues and even take measures to prevent such problems from arising in the first place.
+These candidates can also solve issues and take measures to mitigate risk and prevent such problems from arising in the first place.

 How to assess critical-thinking skills